-DIY Desktop Herb Garden to Help You Zen Out at Work
+DIY Desktop Herb Garden to Help You Zen Out While You Work

 Learn how to plant and grow an indoor edible garden on your desk with this step-by-step how-to guide.